 - Marrakesh to Merzouga 3-Day Desert Safari

-- Half-Day Quad Biking in Marrakech’s Surrounding Desert
+- Half-Day Quad Biking in Marrakesh’s Surrounding Desert

 - Ourika Valley & Atlas Mountains Day Tour

-So there you have it – the ultimate Marrakech itinerary with everything you need to know to comfortably explore Marrakesh in 3 days.
+So there you have it – the ultimate Marrakesh itinerary with everything you need to know to comfortably explore Marrakesh in 3 days.
 Hopefully you’re now a bit more confident about your trip and excited to experience the city for yourself.